PaimaStudios/tower-defense-backend/docker/README.md

-# Paima Catapult Docker Setup
+# Paima Tower Defense Docker Setup

 ## How to use

 Paima games are structured as a set of npm packages for the generic Paima Engine, and a set of npm packages for each individual game.

-Dockerfiles can't traverse their parent folders, so copy all the files in this folder to a root folder containing both the `paima-engine` folder and the game (in this case `catapult`) folder.
+Dockerfiles can't traverse their parent folders, so copy all the files in this folder to a root folder containing both the `paima-engine` folder and the game (in this case `tower-defense`) folder.
 There you can run the following commands.

 ## Useful commands